 The Yabun Festival will take place on Australia Day, January 26, and will feature a great lineup of Australia’s best Aboriginal and Torres Strait musical performers.

-So head down in your car rental in Sydney to experience one of the city's cultural highlights.
+So head down in your Sydney Airport car hire to experience one of the city’s cultural highlights.
 You might even be able to spot some emerging musical talent as those just starting out feature in the lineup alongside more established acts.

 While the musical highlights are a drawcard encouraging visitors to spend time at the scene, another reason to pop down to the area is the current and informative cultural program that will take place on the day.